 Not by chance, Apple’s retail stores are typically located at high-traffic locations in quality shopping malls and urban shopping districts.
 The aim is to create as much visibility independently from sales.

 Yet that is not where most of the sales happen!
 In short, the Apple Store isn’t just a retail store.
-As highlighted an Apple Store is a branding and marketing effort to create a controlled experience and imaginary in the mind of its consumers.
+As highlighted, an Apple Store is a branding and marketing effort to create a controlled experience and imagination in the mind of its consumers.

 If it is easy to assume that most of Apple’s revenues are coming from its direct channels, Apple employs a variety of indirect distribution channels that comprise:

-Besides the Apple Store, you will find an Apple product also at Best Buy, Walmart, Target, Radio Shack and Sam’s.
+Besides the Apple Store, you will find Apple products also at Best Buy, Walmart, Target, Radio Shack, and Sam’s.
 And chances are you bought an Apple product there.

-Why?
-In 2018, according to Apple Annual Report, the company’s net sales through its direct channels accounted for 29% of its revenues.
-Compared to 71% of net sales coming from its indirect distribution channels!
+In 2022, Apple’s net sales through its direct channels accounted for 38% of its revenues.
+Compared to 62% of net sales coming from its indirect distribution channels.